 CEBU CITY, PHILIPPINES

-At the conclusion of the cornerstone ceremony, President Monson expressed gratitude for the Filipino people and sacrifices they made during World War II.
+During a ceremony to seal in place a symbolic cornerstone he expressed gratitude for the Filipino people and sacrifices they made during World War II.